 Assists with transition into college and transition to employment or further study after college.
 Can also assist with work Experience Placements and monitors the ACT Youth Commitment for students under 17

-The College Counsellor is available on a part time basis (available Monday- Thursday) to help with any difficulties and/or problems students may encounter.
+The College Counsellor is available on a part time basis (available 3 days a week) to help with any difficulties and/or problems students may encounter.

 Appointments are necessary.

 Teachers mark their rolls in every lesson.
 It is a legal requirement that parents/guardians explain their child's absence.

 Students may V grade a unit if they have unexplained absences which have no acceptable reason to explain the absence.

 Students must submit a hand written note, signed by a parent/guardian or email with the student's full name, correct dates/times and acceptable reason.